neo4jrb/activegraph/docs/api/Neo4j/ActiveNode/HasN/AssociationProxy.rst

 It uses a QueryProxy to get results
 But also caches results and can have results cached on it

-AssociationProxy objects are designed to be returned from associations

-They represent the QueryProxy which is generated for an association (be that from an association directly on an object or anywhere down an association chain) and also store a cached result.

-If as association is called, an AssociationProxy is returned without any queries having been called.
-If the AssociationProxy is enumerated over, the QueryProxy's enumeration will be used (which will, of course, make a query).
-At this point the cached result is stored so that no further queries need to be made.

-In addition, the cached result can be manually set on an AssociationProxy without the QueryProxy needing to be enumerated.
-This is when objects are eagerly loaded

 .. toctree::
    :maxdepth: 3